I was reading this blog post and thought of a new use case, using OpenstreetMap Data and generate polygons based on the user Selection

 Technically you can hardcode the values for Tags, but the whole point is to have a dynamic selection

-  I will use Data Studio instead and because the Query is not accelerated by BI Engine , and in order to reduce the cost, I made only 6 Tags available for user selection and hard code the distance between two points to 200 m.
+I am using Data Studio and because the Query is not accelerated by BI Engine , and in order to reduce the cost, I made only 6 Tags available for user selection and hard code the distance between two points to 200 m.

 Here is an example when selecting the tags (restaurant, school and fuel), I get 136 cluster

 here when I zoom on 1 location, the result are pretty accurate